rickellis/Arch-Linux-Install-Guide/README.md

 ### Configure fstab
 We now need to update the filesystem table on the new installation.
 Fstab contains the association between filesystems and mountpoints.
 You won't be able to boot without it.
-To update it, run:
+To update it run:

 	genfstab -U -p /mnt >> /mnt/etc/fstab